-Experienced Robbery Defense Firm in Florida
+Experienced Robbery Defense Throughout Florida

 Robbery is a crime that involves taking another person’s property by physical force, violence or threats.
 Depending on whether the offender carried or used a weapon or deadly weapon, they may face varying degrees of criminal charges for robbery.
-This offense may be considered both a violent crime and a theft crime, and is typically a felony in Florida.
+This offense may be considered both a violent crime and a theft crime and is typically a felony in Florida.

 Florida Robbery Statutes § 812.13